-As disclosed in the Company's proxy statement, even though stockholder approval of the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm is not required by law, the Company is submitting the appointment of EisnerAmper LLP to stockholders for ratification.
-The Company has further disclosed that if the appointment of EisnerAmper LLP is not ratified at the Annual Meeting, the Audit Committee will consider whether to appoint a different independent registered public accounting firm.
+According to the Company's proxy statement for the Annual Meeting, although a stockholder vote for the appointment of EisnerAmper LLP is not required by law, if the appointment of EisnerAmper LLP is not ratified at the Annual Meeting, the Audit Committee will consider whether to appoint a different independent registered public accounting.
+Even if the appointment is ratified, the Audit Committee in its discretion may direct the appointment of a different independent registered public accounting firm at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.